syaycili/fishmustlive/README.md

-# Project Name
+# FishMust.Live

-fishmust.live

-## Project Description

-fishmust.live is a social awareness website where users can visualize areas affected by plastic pollution on a map.
-They can share instances of plastic pollution they encounter, along with their locations, and view plastic pollution shared by other users.
-The aim of the website is to raise awareness about plastic pollution and encourage users to take action.
+FishMust.Live is a social awareness website where users can visualize areas affected by plastic pollution on a map, share their own observations of plastic pollution with location information, and view plastic pollution shared by other users.

 ## Technologies Used